justary27/PomCli/README.md

 # PomCli
 `A pom.xml CLI parser for your GitHub repos.`

-A Command Line Interface application that uses GitHub app capabilities to search and parse the `pom.xml` files in user's repositories.
+A Command Line Interface application that uses GitHub app capabilities to search and parse the `pom.xml` files in the user's repositories.
 Parsed results show the dependencies in that pom file.

 ## Setup